dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 is "thinking" that the current token is an optional variable, or a non-optional variable.

-By the end of this post, we'll be able to build a probe that uses the models activations to determine whether the model thinks a variable read corresponds to a nullable variable, and show that internal knowledge like so:
+By the end of this post, we'll be able to build a probe that uses a model's activations to determine whether it thinks a variable read corresponds to a nullable variable, and show that internal knowledge like so: